abunsen/etherflow/README.md

 # Wishlist (in order of priority)

 - [ ] Enable ABI upload for smart contracts on eth_call
-- [ ] Make trace_call use the ABI from point above
+- [ ] Make trace_call use the ABI from point above (docs: https://openethereum.github.io/wiki/JSONRPC-trace-module)
 - [ ] Enable eth_newFilter for web3.js
 - [ ] Only show websocket sample code if websocket enabled
-- [ ] Finish adding support for trace calls https://openethereum.github.io/wiki/JSONRPC-trace-module